-Dent du Géant in French - or Dente del Gigante in Italian, meaning Giant's Tooth - is a magnificent spire located in the Northern part of the Massif of Mont Blanc, near the border between Italy and France, but entirely in French territory.
+Dent du Géant in French - or Dente del Gigante in Italian, meaning Giant's Tooth - is a magnificent spire located in the Northern part of the Massif of Mont Blanc, near the border between Italy and France, but entirely in French territory, and strongly attracting the attention of climbers.
 It is situated between Colle del Gigante 3359 m and the Grandes Jorasses 4206 m, on the ridge running from the summit of Mont Blanc to Mont Dolent.
 The Northern wall is close to the Giant Glacier, one of the branches of Mer de Glace, while the Southern one dominates the Val Ferret.
 As its name says, Dent du Géant rises like a huge canine tooth from the "Gengiva" - meaning Gum - a socket of snow and rock culminating with a white snow cap and overlooking the Glacier du Geant.
 The profile of this superb rocky spire is very famous and it is one of the Mont Blanc Group icons, being visible from everywhere in the central part of the massif.
 The Dente del Gigante overcomes the magical 4,000 meters of altitude and this fact, together with the great beauty of its shapes and the charming alpine setting, makes it a destination particularly coveted by climbers, however it should not be underestimated.
 Check here the complete list of the 82 alpine Fourthousanders and the 46 minor summits: Club4000.

 The summit consists of two clearly identified tops, about thirty meters away from each other: Punta Sella 4009 m to the South-West and Punta Graham 4014 m, the highest, to the North-East.
 On Punta Graham it has been erected a statue of Mary.
 The most attended route to reach the top of this magnificent spire is the Normal route on the SW side, the route of the first climbers, a classic of the Mont Blanc Massif.
 This climb is aided with some fixed ropes that have been positioned in some places along this steep and impressive wall.
 The difficulties are V+ UIAA in free climbing, without using the fixed ropes, while using the fixed ropes the degree befalls to III and IV UIAA.
 It's a beautiful classic route up a superb spire.
 The setting is great, with breathtaking views all around over Mont Blanc massif.